April Fools' Day 2021: Duolingo toilet paper, Velveeta skincare and more pranks

 Razer Rapunzel Chroma Hair Dye

-Gaming company Razer is stepping into the high-tech haircare realm with Rapunzel, an app-controlled nanotech hair dye guaranteed to get you more streaming viewers.
-"Get your hair in the game," the ad says.
+Gaming company Razer stepped into the high-tech haircare realm with Rapunzel, an app-controlled nanotech hair dye guaranteed to get you more streaming viewers.
+"Get your hair in the game," the ad said.
 If you want an idea of what it might look like if it were real, you can play with Razer's AR filter on Instagram.

 Newegg Hydrator PC